 Do Dishwashers Require a Water Hammer arrestor?

-The dishwasher water line has water valves that prevent the backward flow of water.
+The dishwasher water line has valves that prevent the backward flow of water.
 However, when the water flowing in the system suddenly stops, it is likely to cause the valves to close unexpectedly, resulting in shock.

 As you might be aware, shock is not suitable for the dishwasher.
-In search of the solution, introduces us to a water hammer arrestor.
+In search of the solution, that introduces us to a water hammer arrestor.

 A hammer arrestor is a device that absorbs sudden pressure that results from the sudden closing of water due to a stop in water flow.
 As a result, this device prevents potential damage.